interedition/collatex-jupyter/README.md

 # collatex-jupyter
-Tools/instructions for using CollateX in jupyter notebooks (kotlin core)
+Tools/instructions for using CollateX in jupyter notebooks (kotlin kernel)